-It's BETTER TO DO A FEW THINGS REALLY WELL.
 And when it comes to surg tech education, AST leads the way.
 There's a good reason behind our leadership in educational resources-we can tap into some of the best and most innovative practitioners who want to share their expertise and talents with their colleagues and future practitioners.
 Our members are surgical technologist writers and editors whose mission is to enhance patient care and to advance the profession through education.

 Take a look at the quality resources we have created-and wait for the others that are in the pipeline.
 AST members receive discounted pricing as a benefit of membership.
 Call 800-637-7433 to order or order through our online store at www.ast.org.

 (Note: Not all products listed are pictured).

 Mail to: AST.
-6 W Dry Creek Cir.
+6 W Drv Creek Cir.
 Ste 200.
 Littleton.
 CO 80120 Fax: 303-694-9169 Phone: 800-637-7433

 Name

-ZIP
+State ZIP

 Phone

 ZIP

 O.R.
 Supervisor

 E-mail

-🗆 Visa 🗆 MasterCard
+□ Visa □ MasterCard ☐ American Express

 Number Exp Date

 Signature

-Во oks Member Non- member QTY AMT 0 Surgical Technologist Certifying Exam Study Guide, 3rd ed \$55 \$65 2 Surgical Technology for the Surgical Technologist, 4th ed \$149 \$169 3 Surgical Technology for the Surgical Technologist, Study Guide/Lab Manual \$64 \$71 4 First Assistant Certifying Exam Study Guide \$45 \$55 5 Patient Skin Prep Charts for the Surgical Technologist \$17.99 \$17.99 6 Core Curriculum for Surgical Technology \$175 \$175 0 Core Curriculum for Surgical Assisting \$100 \$100 8 Surgical Technologist Journal- Subscription included \$40 DV Ds, CDs Member Non- member QTY AMT 9 Basic Surgical Instrumentation \$175 \$175 0 Intraoperative Case Management \$175 \$175 1 Introduction to Asepsis and Sterile Technique \$175 \$175 12 Postoperative Case Management \$175 \$175 B Preoperative Case Management \$175 \$175 14 Surgical Case Management Series (6 DVDs) \$875 \$875 Ð Surgical Positioning, Prepping and Draping \$175 \$175 16 Wound Closure Techniques (DVD/CD 2-disc set) \$45 \$50 Subtotal: Shippin (call 800-637-7433 for g and ha shipping - Total:
+Books Member Non- member QTY AMT 0 Surgical Technologist Certifying Exam Study Guide, 3rd ed \$55 \$65 2 Surgical Technology for the Surgical Technologist, 4th ed \$149 \$169 3 Surgical Technology for the Surgical Technologist, Study Guide/Lab Manual \$64 \$71 4 First Assistant Certifying Exam Study Guide \$45 \$55 5 Patient Skin Prep Charts for the Surgical Technologist \$17.99 \$17.99 6 Core Curriculum for Surgical Technology \$175 \$175 7 Core Curriculum for Surgical Assisting \$100 \$100 8 Surgical Technologist Journal- Subscription included \$40 Non- DV Ds, CDs Member member QTY AMT 9 Basic Surgical Instrumentation \$175 \$175 10 Intraoperative Case Management \$175 \$175 1 Introduction to Asepsis and Sterile Technique \$175 \$175 D Postoperative Case Management \$175 \$175 B Preoperative Case Management \$175 \$175 14 Surgical Case Management Series (6 DVDs) \$875 \$875 Œ Surgical Positioning, Prepping and Draping \$175 \$175 16 Wound Closure Techniques (DVD/CD 2-disc set) \$45 \$50 Subtotal: Shipping and handling: (call 800-637-7433 for shipping charges) Total:

 AST MERCHANDISE RETURN POLICY We value you as a member/customer, and it is important to us that you are completely satisfied with each purchase.
 For that reason, we ask that upon receipt of shipment you carefully inspect all merchandise for damage.
 Damaged merchandise presented for return, must be accompanied by a copy of the original shipment receipt.
 Returns must be completed within 15 days of purchase.
-Merchandise returns to AST beyond 15 days from the date of purchase, must be currently stocked by AST at the time of the return to be accepted.
+Merchandise returns to AST beyond 15\ days from the date of purchase, must be currently stocked by AST at the time of the return to be accepted.
 A 15% restocking fee and proof of purchase is required.
 Electronic products are not returnable if the seal or packaging is broken.
-Defective electronic products may only be exchanged for replacement copies of the original license agreement.
-All returned must have inside location and customer is responsible for shipping and handling charges.
+Defective electronic products may only be exchanged for replacement copies of the original item.
+Electronics must be exchanged within 15 days, include original shipment receipt and must include the original license agreement.
+All returned merchandise must be in saleable condition and customer is responsible for shipping and handling charges.
 Please call us prior to any return.
-You may reach us during our business hours, 8-4:30 pm (MST), Association of Surgical Technologists, Membership Services, 800-637-7433, or 303-694-9130.
-Institutions and bookstores 60 days, merchandise returns only.
+You may reach us during our business hours, 8-4:30 pm (MST), Association of Surgical Technologists, Membership Services, 800-637-7433, or 303-694-9130. \Institutions and bookstores 60 days, merchandise returns only.
 No returns after 90 days.

+Search Announcement

-Search Announcement Executive Director
+Executive Director